-We are dependent upon information technology for the distribution of information internally and also to our customers and suppliers.
-This information technology is subject to theft, damage, or interruption from a variety of sources, including but not limited to malicious computer code, such as worms, viruses and Trojan horses, security breaches, and defects in design.
+We are dependent upon information technology and networks in connection with a variety of business activities, including the distribution of information internally and also to our customers and suppliers.
+In addition, we collect and store significant amounts of confidential data and information.
+This information technology and data is subject to theft, damage, or interruption from a variety of sources, including but not limited to natural disasters, accidents, power disruptions, telecommunications failures, acts of terrorism or war, malicious computer code, such as worms, viruses and Trojan horses, security breaches, and defects in design.
 The implementation of new information technology solutions could lead to interruptions of information flow internally and to our customers and suppliers while the implementation project is being completed.
 We implemented new systems during the past three years at several business units.
-Various measures have been taken to manage our risks related to information system and network disruptions, but a security breach, system failure, or failure to implement new systems properly could negatively impact our operations and financial results.
+Various measures have been taken to manage our risks related to information system and network disruptions and to prevent attempts to gain unauthorized access through the internet to our information systems.
+Nevertheless, such measures cannot provide absolute security due to employee error, malfeasance, faulty password management, or other irregularities.
+A security breach, system failure, or failure to integrate legacy systems of acquisitions or to implement new systems properly could negatively impact our operations and financial results.
+In addition, cyber attacks could threaten, or even impair, the integrity and value of our trade secrets and other sensitive intellectual property, as well as reveal personally identifiable information of our employees and customers.

-We depend on our senior management team, and the loss of any member could adversely affect our operations.
+We depend on our senior management team, and the unexpected loss of any member could adversely affect our operations.

-Our success is dependent on the management and leadership skills of our senior management team.
-The loss of any of these individuals, or an inability to attract, retain, and maintain additional personnel, could prevent us from successfully executing our business strategy.
+Our success is dependent on the management and leadership skills of our senior executive and divisional management teams.
+The unexpected loss of any of these individuals, or an inability to attract and retain additional personnel could prevent us from successfully executing our business strategy.
 We cannot assure you that we will be able to retain our existing senior management personnel or to attract additional qualified personnel when needed.
-We have not entered into employment agreements with any of our senior management personnel other than Brian J. Lipke, our Chairman of the Board and Chief Executive Officer, and Henning N. Kornbrekke, our President and Chief Operating Officer.
+We have not entered into employment agreements with any of our senior management personnel other than Brian J. Lipke, our Executive Chairman of the Board, and Frank G. Heard, President and Chief Executive Officer.